sameer-goel/aws-machine-learning/04_Model-Evaluation.md

 A. AWS recommends tuning the model against a validation metric instead of a training metric.

 Q. Data is highly imbalanced like credit card fraud detection
-- FP is a big deal as fraud is not caught
+- FN is big deal and should be less, Falsely identifying fraud is negative.
 - RECALL (Type 1 error) is important here

-Q. Model is ok to predict to get false cases
+Q. Model is ok to predict to get false cases but
+- FP is big deal and should be less